 Southern California Wildfires

-Due to our serious concerns about employees who may be affected by the wildfires across the region, we are reissuing the guidelines below regarding options that are available to employees and departments in the event that emergency leave and/or other support services are required.
+Due to our serious concerns about the welfare of employees who may be affected by the wildfires in Ventura and Los Angeles counties, we are reissuing the guidelines below regarding options that are available to employees and departments in the event that emergency leave and/or other support services are required.

 Additionally, departments have the discretion to allow employees who are unable to work as a result of the fires to use their accrued vacation, compensatory time off, or leave without pay.
 The option to use accrued vacation, compensatory time or leave without pay may also be made available to employees who volunteer for or are asked to participate in emergency response activities, such as volunteer firefighters.
 Employees called to active duty for emergency National Guard leave may be eligible to receive their regular University pay in accordance with section E of PPSM - 2.210: Absence from Work (PDF).